-Towards obtaining relaxed local decodability, we show that tensor codes satisfy a feature, which we call local propagation, that allows us to verify global consistency statements (such as the ones that are used in the $[BGH^+06]$ relaxed-LDC) by verifying local consistency statements, which we can afford to prove with polynomial length scPCPPs.
-That is, we can ascertain that the value at each point in the tensor is consistent with the entire codeword by verifying the consistency of a constant number of randomly selected statements regarding small parts of the tensor (specifically, statements of consistency between the value at a point in the tensor and a line that passes through it).
+Towards obtaining relaxed local decodability, we show that tensor codes satisfy a feature, which we call local propagation, that allows us to verify global consistency statements (such as the ones that are used in the $[BGH^+06]$ relaxed-LDC) by verifying local consistency statements, which we can afford to prove with polynomial length scPCPPs; the local propagation feature of tensor codes is discussed in Section 4.
+Hence, we can ascertain that the value at each point in the tensor is consistent with the entire codeword by verifying the consistency of a constant number of randomly selected statements regarding small parts of the tensor (specifically, statements of consistency between the value at a point in the tensor and a line that passes through it).
 We remark that Theorem 1.2 can be used to derive polynomial-length scPCPPs for such statements (see Section 6).
-Therefore, we can replace the nearly-linear length PCPPs that are used in $[BGH^+06]$ with our polynomial length scPCPPs, while preserving the functionality for relaxed local decoding and keeping the total length of the construction nearly-linear.
-(See Section 4.1 for a more detailed high-level description of our approach, followed by a full proof in Section 4.2.)
+Therefore, we can replace the nearly-linear length PCPPs that are used in $[BGH^+06]$ with our polynomial length of the construction nearly-linear.
+(See Section 4 for a more detailed high-level description of our approach, followed by a full proof in Section 4.2.)

 Recapping, so far our construction is as follows.
 Let C be a good linear code and $d \in \mathbb{N}$ be a sufficiently large constant.
-Each codeword of our code consists of the following equal-length parts: (1) repetitions of the tensor codeword $C^{\otimes d}(x)$ that encodes the message x; (2) repetitions of the explicitly given message x; and (3) scPCPPs for small statements (specifically, regarding the consistency of each point in the tensor $C^{\otimes d}(x)$ with each line that passes through it), which are used to ascertain the consistency of each individual bit in the message x with the codeword $C^{\otimes d}(x).^{8}$
+Each codeword of our code consists of the following equal-length parts: (1) repetitions of the tensor codeword $C^{\otimes d}(x)$ that encodes the message x; (2) repetitions of the explicitly given message x; and (3) scPCPPs for small statements (specifically, regarding the consistency of each point in the tensor $C^{\otimes d}(x)$ with each line that passes through it), which are used to ascertain the consistency of each individual bit in the message x with the codeword $C^{\otimes d}(x)$ .